Pascal-Jansen/Bayesian-Optimization-for-Unity/README.md

 Currently, there is no *implicit* feedback variant of this asset.
 It cannot, for example, process physiological data from users as input for design objective values.

+### Versions
+Currently there are two example versions of the bayesian optimization for unity project.
+They are separated in branches.

+#### Main-Branch
+In this version, the example is based on one unity-scene, meaning there is no real change of scenes.
+The interface gets replaced by the next one in the same unity-scene instead.

+#### Multi-Scene-Branch
+In this version, the example is based on multiple unity-scenes.
+This means, everytime you see a new interface, unity switched to another scene.

 ### Installation
 This is a step-by-step explanation how you get this asset running on your system.